-The Deficit Reduction Act of 2005 created a requirement to address coding intensity in MA by reducing MA payments to account for the additional coding in MA as compared to FFS Medicare.
+The Deficit Reduction Act created a requirement to address coding intensity in MA by reducing MA payments to account for the additional coding in MA as compared to FFS Medicare.
 Later legislation introduced minimums, with the ACA creating a coding intensity adjustment factor.
-The statutory minimum was phased in from 3.4% between 2010-2013 to 4.9% in 2014 and has remained at the statutory minimum of 5.9% since 2018.7
+The statutory minimum was phased in from 3.4% between 2010-2013 to 4.9% in 2014 and has remained at the statutory minimum of 5.9% since 2018.5

 Experts in and outside the federal government have concluded that coding intensity plays an important role in driving the payment differences between MA and FFS Medicare.
-According to the Medicare Payment Advisory Commission (MedPAC),8 MA plans are paid more relative to FFS Medicare spending in part because MA enrollees have higher risk scores than FFS Medicare beneficiaries, which MedPAC describes as reflective of MA coding intensity as opposed to higher actual underlying risk of enrollees.
-Due to this phenomenon, MedPAC estimates that coding intensity that exceeds the statutory minimum adjustment has led to excess payments to MA plans of more than \$91 billion between 2007 and 2022.
-MedPAC has found that the statutory minimum adjustment has fallen short of the full payment impact.9 For 2021, coding intensity was estimated to be 10.8%, compared to the 5.9% statutory minimum adjustment factor; that is, due to coding intensity payments to MA plans were 104.9% of payments (10.8% - 5.9%) for a comparable beneficiary in the FFS Medicare program.
+According to the Medicare Payment Advisory Commission (MedPAC),6 MA plans are paid more relative to FFS Medicare spending in part because MA enrollees have higher risk scores than FFS Medicare beneficiaries, which MedPAC describes as reflective of MA coding intensity as opposed to actually higher underlying risk of enrollees.
+Due to this phenomenon, MedPAC estimates that coding intensity (above the statutory minimum adjustment) has led to excess payments to MA plans of more than \$91 billion between 2007 and 2022.
+MedPAC has found that the adjustment has fallen short of the full payment impact.7 For 2021, the coding intensity was estimated to be 10.8%; that is, due to coding intensity payments to MA plans were 104.9% of payments (10.8% - 5.9%) for a comparable beneficiary in the FFS Medicare program.
 This is in addition to the 101% reported on Table 1.
 In other words, MedPAC concluded that MA plans were paid 5.9% (1.0% + 4.9%) higher than in FFS Medicare in 2021, a sizable increase from the estimated 4.6% in 2020.

-Using a different methodological approach, Kronick and Chua obtained even higher coding intensity estimates than MedPAC's.
-Figure 9 shows those estimates by Kronick & Chua.10 Estimated coding intensity before adjustment fluctuated over the years but was generally on an upward trajectory.
+Using a different methodological approach, Kronick and Chua obtained higher coding intensity estimates than MedPAC's.
+Figure 8 shows those estimates by Kronick & Chua.8 Estimated coding intensity before adjustment fluctuated over the years but was generally on an upward trajectory.
 It was at 4.9% in 2006 and reached 20% in 2019, when the coding intensity after adjustment was 12.9%.^{} Given the lack of evidence that coding intensity is hitting a plateau, the problem is likely to worsen without some policy change.

-Figure 9.
+Figure 8.
 Estimated Coding Intensity Before Statutory Minimum Adjustment, 2006-19